Imagine. Build. Transform.

 Future Economic Impact = an additional $9.6 million annually

-As Tri-County Health Care works to build its new health care center, scheduled to open in the summer of 2023, it has been forecast that 48 new jobs will be created.
+As Tri-County Health Care works to build its new health care center, scheduled to open early in 2023, it has been forecast that 48 new jobs will be created.
 An additional $4.4 million in new wages, salaries and benefits will be added to the organization as we expand our service lines.
 As these dollars cycle through our economy, more than $9.6 million of incremental dollars will flow through various organizations and businesses every year!

 Questions From The Community